chloe-js/battleships/README.md

 ### Further Features
 * Chose how many turns available
 * Chose how many ships are hidden
-* have ships larger than 1 block
+* Have ships larger than 1 block

 # Testing
 I have manually tested this project by doing the following: